-The requirements outlined above are effective for your fiscal 2019.
+The requirements outlined above are expected to be effective in the next several years.
 Therefore, it is imperative that Institutions begin reviewing the potential impact of this additional audit requirement.
 The Bonadio Group is highly experienced in GLBA and available to help you ensure that your program, documentation and risk assessment meet the expectations of the law.
 We can assist you with any specific review and analysis of your institution’s current compliance with the Safeguard Rules established under the GLBA – contact us today to learn more.

 Carl is the executive vice president in charge of Bonadio’s Enterprise Risk Management Division and the practice leader for all IT/IS engagements.
 Carl has more than 28 years of experience in internal audit in information technology and information systems security and architecture, deployment, project management, security by design, and governance.